skounis/architecture-and-reference-framework/docs/arf.md

 When a Relying Party requires User authentication and some data to provide a service, the process begins within either a web browser or a mobile app.
-In the Remote Same-Device flow in particular, the User\'s browser or app will redirect the request to their EUDI Wallet whenever a service provider needs authentication or data.
+In the Remote Same-Device flow in particular, the User's browser or app will redirect the request to their EUDI Wallet whenever a service provider needs authentication or data.
 In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or